 Two of the three children’s programs are also inspired by winter.
 For kids aged four and up, we offer four films, including two from the delightful Ludovic series, and children ages six and up will enjoy three films, including the wonderful Léon in Wintertime, by Pierre-Luc Granjon and Pascal Le Nôtre.
 Seven films for children six and up comprise the third and final program.
 They include two by Academy Award-winning director Torill Kove—her latest film, Threads, and her most recent Oscar-nominated film, Me and My Moulton.

-For more details on NFB Film Club programming, and to watch clips from the films, click HERE.
+For more details on NFB Film Club programming, see the document attached.